moccbc/CTextEditor/README.md

     - Adding features to an existing codebase

 ## Prerequisites
-The c compiler is needed in order to run the program.
+The c compiler and the make programis needed in order to run the program.
 Below instructions are from Chapter 1: Setup of the tutorial.

 ### Windows
 Some kind of Linux environment is needed.
 See the [installation guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10?redirectedfrom=MSDN) in order to install Bash on Windows.
 Then run `sudo apt-get install gcc make` to install the C compiler and make.